Kofi Annan’s United Nations-Arab League mission to broker peace in Syria has failed.

 To maximize pressure on Russian President Vladimir Putin, China and the Syrian regime, the U.S. administration should order the Pentagon to present options for eventual military action alongside allies such as Turkey and the Gulf Arab nations.
 In the meantime, the U.S. and others should use all means short of military ones to obstruct Syrian forces, from jamming broadcast signals to cyberwarfare.
 The public warning on May 30 from Susan Rice, U.S. ambassador to the UN, that the U.S. and others may soon circumvent Russia’s veto at the Security Council is welcome additional pressure.
 Another Libya or Kosovo-style action by U.S.-led forces is what Russia most wants to prevent in Syria.

-German Foreign Minister Guido Westerwelle and Burhan Ghalioun, the leader of the Syrian National Council, have made clear over the past few days their belief that Russia’s strategic interests in Syria should be safeguarded in a post-Assad world.
+German Foreign Minister Guido Westerwelle and Burhan Ghalioun, the leader of the Syrian National Council, over the past few days their belief that Russia’s strategic interests in Syria should be safeguarded in a post-Assad world.
 This will be the cost of Russian cooperation.
 In his visits to Berlin and Paris over the weekend, Putin showed little sign of bending.
 He continued to insist on Russia’s neutrality in the dispute (despite its arms shipments to the Syrian government), and on the need for a patient negotiated solution (even though it’s clear that path is closed so long as Assad thinks he can survive militarily).

 Putin has to decide as he begins his second, less popular tour as Russian president, whether being cast as defender of a Syrian regime that executes children advances his interests.
 Russia, after all, invaded its neighbor Georgia for allegedly committing far lesser crimes.
-Gennady Gatilov, Russia’s vice foreign minister, recently said his country might consider additional UN measures to strengthen the Annan initiative.
+Gennady Gatilov, Russia’s vice foreign minister, recently his country might consider additional UN measures to strengthen the Annan initiative.
 Annan can redeem his mission, but only by acknowledging that his attempt to broker compromise between Assad and his opponents, always a long shot, has failed.